 Historically, we have not had a non-employee director compensation program.
 However, pursuant to the Letter Agreement, we have agreed to pay Dr. Stephen Liu an annual retainer of \$50,000.
 In 2018, we granted Dr. Liu options to purchase our common stock in connection with his commencement of service with us.
-Asher Delug, our other non-employee director, is associated with one of our principal investors and is not currently compensated for service on our board of directors.
-Mr. Delug's service on our board of directors will terminate immediately prior to the commencement of trading of our common stock on the Nasdaq Capital Market.
+Asher Delug served as a non-employee director until June 2019, is associated with one of our principal investors and was not compensated for service on our board of directors.
 In addition, we reimburse Dr. Liu for travel and other necessary business expenses incurred in the performance of his services for us.

-We may adopt a compensation program for our non-employee directors in connection with or after this offering.
+We may adopt a compensation program for our non-employee directors in the future.